Employability Programme for Youth in Slums

 The entire above mentioned program is for entry level jobs.
 Placement assistance is also provided to the trainees.

 Nirman program addresses the training needs of people in the informal sector.
-Practical and theoretical training is provided which moulds their skills and capabilities to get better incomes.
+Practical and theoretical training is provided which enhance their skills and capabilities to get better incomes.
 The courses that are currently offered in this program are as follows: